Updated February 2022

 Today’s economy has people from all walks of life looking to earn extra income.
 An easy way to quickly earn cash is to join the on-demand economy, also known as the gig economy.
 DoorDash is one of the leading services for gig workers to generate income by delivering food and other gigs.

 Rideshare drivers and food delivery drivers make up a large percentage of people who work gig-economy jobs to take home some extra income.
 It’s fun, easy, and best of all, you work as much or as little as you want.
 Let’s say you want to become one of the people who deliver food for an on-demand service.
 One food delivery company that’s growing rapidly and looking for qualified drivers is DoorDash.
-The DoorDash pay is pretty good too, with an average $23 per hour while on a delivery in Los Angeles for example.

 We recently asked some local DoorDash drivers what they liked about driving for DoorDash.
 Here’s what they told us: